interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 The following script sends a payment from Alice to Charlie through Bob.

 <!--!
-printf "Sending payment of 500 from Alice to Charlie through Bob\n" -->
+printf "Sending payment of 0.0005 ETH (500 units with asset scale 6 is equal to 5e-4 of the base unit, ETH in this case) from Alice to Charlie through Bob\n"
+-->

 ```bash